bgoonz/docs-collection/google-chrome/extensions/mv3/intro/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"

 # The page title.
 This appears at the top of the doc and as the page name
 # in Google Search.
 title: Welcome to Manifest V3

 # This appears below the title and is an optional teaser
-subhead: 'A step in the direction of security, privacy, and performance.'
+subhead: "A step in the direction of security, privacy, and performance."

 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
-description: 'An introduction to Manifest V3'
+description: "An introduction to Manifest V3"

 # The publish date
 date: 2020-11-09
 # An optional updated date
 # updated: 2020-10-16

 # A list of authors.
 These usernames correspond to the keys in the
 # _data/authorsData.json file.
 ---

 This site introduces Manifest V3 for Chrome Extensions (MV3).
 It presents the